Sass Jordan: Other projects

 Sass Jordan served as a judge on all six seasons of Canadian Idol, beginning in 2003.
 In a bizarre twist of fate, Jordan had met Idol creator Simon Fuller twenty years before the launch of Canadian Idol when Fuller was managing English bands touring in Montreal.
 In 1981, a band that Fuller was managing had run out of money, and he ended up living in Sass Jordan's basement for two weeks.
 The Canadian Idol participants who Jordan is most fond of are Carly Rae Jepsen and Melissa O'Neil.

 In 2019, Sass Jordan joined A Bowie Celebration: The David Bowie Alumni Tour.
 Led by Mike Garson, Bowie's keyboard player for forty years, the one-of-a-kind roving tribute to David Bowie features Bowie's past bandmates and has received wide acclaim.
-In discussing her involvement with the band, Jordan said, "I am extremely honored to be part of a show that celebrates the astonishing legacy of one of my ultimate idols, David Bowie, as well as getting to play with some of the master musicians from his bands.
-Bowie is one of the reasons I wanted to be a performer, and doing this tour is like playing a love letter to his memory every night!".
+In discussing her involvement with the band, Jordan said:

+I am extremely honored to be part of a show that celebrates the astonishing legacy of one of my ultimate idols, David Bowie, as well as getting to play with some of the master musicians from his bands.
+Bowie is one of the reasons I wanted to be a performer, and doing this tour is like playing a love letter to his memory every night!

 Sass Jordan's first ever concert was David Bowie on his Diamond Dogs Tour.

 Sass Jordan has ventured into the world of alcohol and spirits, with Rebel Moon Whiskey (a blended Canadian whisky by Dixon Distilleries) and Kick Ass Sass Wine (from Vineland Estates Winery in the Niagara Region).
-In discussing her branded lines of alcohol, Jordan said, "I am fascinated with the use of alcohol throughout history, in medicinal as well as gourmet types of approaches.
-It's also a wonderful companion to celebration, and I'm all about celebration - through music, through food, through dance, and art of all kinds!"
+In discussing her branded lines of alcohol, Jordan said:

+I am fascinated with the use of alcohol throughout history, in medicinal as well as gourmet types of approaches.
+It's also a wonderful companion to celebration, and I'm all about celebration - through music, through food, through dance, and art of all kinds!

 Personal life

-Jordan is married to musician Derek Sharp, the current lead singer of The Guess Who.
-Together they have one daughter.

 In the early 1990s, Sass Jordan toured with 22-year-old Taylor Hawkins, who later gained fame as the drummer of Foo Fighters.
 Of Jordan, Hawkins has said, "Sass taught me how to be in a rock and roll band and gave me my first rock and roll check."
-On July 9, 2015, Jordan was reunited with Hawkins when she joined Foo Fighters on stage in Toronto to cover "Stay With Me" by the Faces.
+On 9 July 2015, Jordan was reunited with Hawkins when she joined Foo Fighters on stage in Toronto to cover "Stay With Me" by the Faces.
 Before the performance, Dave Grohl said, "If it weren't for Sass Jordan, Taylor Hawkins wouldn't be in Foo Fighters."

-Sass Jordan is a vegetarian.
-"It's not an ethical thing," Jordan explained, "I don't think it will save the planet or anything, I just don't like meat."
+Jordan is married to musician Derek Sharp, and they have one daughter.